 It’s difficult to overstate pasta’s popularity around the world.
 In Italy the average person eats more than 57 pounds of pasta every year, and in the United States the amount is close to 20 pounds per year.
 From such a simple combination of flour, water and sometimes egg, we have endless possibilities.
 And those infinite possibilities have given shape to some of the world’s most iconic dishes, from spaghetti and meatballs in America to stir-fried chow fun in China and all of the beautiful stuffed pastas of Italy.

 We spoke with chef Steve Samson, of restaurants Rossoblu and Sotto in Los Angeles, to debunk common pasta myths and unlock the secrets of exceptional pasta.
 He said that when he was growing up in Bologna, “My grandmother would roll pasta out every morning, and it would be served with lunch and dinner — twice a day!”
 Whether you’re an experienced pasta cook or just a wannabe, these unexpected discoveries just might change the way you look at your next plate of pasta.

 MYTH #1: GOT GLUTEN ALLERGIES?
 NO NOODLES FOR YOU

-Mom’s place Pasta’s are delicious & actually taste like REAL Pasta’s!
+Mom’s Place Pasta’s are delicious & actually taste like REAL Pasta’s!
 Our Spaghetti & Lasagne Noodles hold together like they should!
 Our Fettucine is delicious!
 While our Penne Rigate or Spirali are divine with our Beef Stroganoff-and so simple to make!
-Our Maccheroni is the best you’ll ever try and don’t forget our Gluten Free Gnocchi Pasta - combined with our Chicken Gnocchi Soup… wow!
+Our Rigatoi is the best you’ll ever try and don’t forget our Gluten Free Gnocchi Pasta - combined with our Chicken Gnocchi Soup… wow!
 You’ll never miss Gluten-filled, heavy-laden pasta’s again.
 Mom’s Place pasta’s are magnifique!

 MYTH #2: EATING HEALTHY MEANS ELIMINATING PASTA